13 Best Natural DHT Blockers for Men with Hair Loss

 Mechanical Tension of the Scalp

-Just as with the skin, there are multiple layers of the scalp that play different roles.
+Just as with the skin, multiple layers of the scalp play different roles.
 From outermost to innermost, these layers are skin, subcutaneous, galea, and pericranium.

 The tension theory of hair loss states that activation of the Hic-5 protein, an androgen receptor co-activator that improves the function of a cell’s androgen receptors, may be triggered by the mechanical tension of the galea.

 But why would activation of Hic-5 mean hair loss?
-Because as an androgen receptor co-activator, this protein has been shown to induce androgen sensitivity in the hair follicles (50).
+As an androgen receptor co-activator, this protein has been shown to induce androgen sensitivity in hair follicles (50).

 The solution, then, is to reduce scalp tension.

 You can do so yourself with scalp massages and exercises.
-There are also tools that are easier and more effective.
+Some tools are easier and more effective.
 These include Scalp Tension Relaxers (STRs) such as the GrowBand (51).

 By reducing tension, you can reduce your need for DHT blockers like those mentioned above.